Someguy123/steem-docker/README.md

 1. Save and close the configuration file.
 (With nano, press **CTRL-X** and choose **yes**.)

 1. Adjust the steem-in-a-box settings so it is named correctly, and disable port forwarding for seeds.

     a.
-First create a `.env` file to hold the settings.
+First, create a `.env` file to hold the settings.
 ```
 nano .env
 ```

     b.
 The file will be blank.
 In the file put the following:
 ```
 PORTS=
 DOCKER_NAME=witness